Arson suspect involved in Thursday's manhunt refuses to appear in court for initial arraignment

 Brandt Feutz, who led CPD on a man hunt and was arrested yesterday morning, had his initial arraignment today, but refused to show in court.
 He is charged with First Degree Arson and First Degree Harassment.
 You can learn more on @KOMUnews.— Leah Rainwater (@leah_rainwater) June 30, 2023

-Court documents say Feutz allegedly set his mother's garage and two vehicles on fire, and police say Feutz threatened to kill his mother.
+Court documents and police say Feutz allegedly set his mother's garage and two vehicles on fire, and police say Feutz threatened to kill his mother.

 Officers were called to the 600 block of Huntridge Drive in south Columbia Tuesday.
 Feutz' mother, Mirra Greenway, told police he yelled at her from outside her home to find out "where another female was located."
 Feutz allegedly said "there will be war" before he left the home, court documents said.